PauseAI/pauseai-website/src/posts/psychology-of-x-risk.md

 Pushing for sensible policy measures (like pausing) can be considered "extremist" or "alarmist", both of which can lower your credibility or reputation.

-### Fear of being called racist / cultist / part of a conspiracy
+### Fear of being called racist/cultist/conspiracy-theorist

 In recent months, various conspiracy theories have risen.
 Some individuals have stated that [all AI safety people are racist](https://medium.com/%2540emilymenonbender/talking-about-a-schism-is-ahistorical-3c454a77220f) and that [AI safety is a cult](https://www.cnbc.com/2023/06/06/ai-doomers-are-a-cult-heres-the-real-threat-says-marc-andreessen.html).